Advanced Program in Fracture Mechanics

 Who should take the program?

-The learning program is aimed at pipeline integrity engineers who are involved with the inspection, assessment, or repair of pipeline defects.
+The learning program is aimed at pipeline integrity engineers who are involved in the design, construction, and maintenance of pipelines who need to understand fracture mechanics principles to enhance pipeline safety and performance.

 What is the course format?

-The program is online, on-demand course that is designed to be completed within 3 - 4 months, however you will have access for 12 months from purchase date.
-The learning will include:
+The program is an online, on-demand course designed to be completed within 3 - 4 months.
+This program inludes the following:

 What are the course outcomes?

-When you successfully complete this program will be able to explain the history of fracture mechanics, its principles, models (elastic, elastic-plastic, and plastic), defining the best assessment methods using fracture mechanics, and define and distinguish between the traditional approach to fatigue assessment, and the fracture mechanics approach to fatigue assessment.
+When successfully completing this program you will be able to explain the history of fracture mechanics, its principles, models (elastic, elastic-plastic, and plastic), defining the best assessment methods using fracture mechanics, and define and distinguish between the traditional approach to fatigue assessment, and the fracture mechanics approach to fatigue assessment.
 You will also be able to define and describe fracture and fatigue analyses, and produce predictions, under supervision.
-What's next once you've completed the course?
-Head to CERTivation!

 What will you learn?